Juegoman/Blackjack-API/README.md

 given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.

+##How to Play:
+ - First a user should be created from the create_user endpoint.
+ - A game can be created using the create_game endpoint.
+Remember to save the urlsafe_key.
+ - Finally a game can be played by going to the make_move endpoint and submitting the urlsafe_key and your move, either 'hit' or 'stand'.

 ##Score Keeping:
 Since Blackjack doesn't really have a "score", in the API a player's rank is determined by their win rate.
 Wins are awarded 2 points and ties are awarded 1 point.